California Democratic Party abandons incumbent Feinstein, endorses opponent

 Nevertheless, the senator's election coffers are flush, and she enjoys much greater name recognition and high-profile endorsements than de León.

-“We are confident that a large majority of California Democrats will vote to reelect Sen. Feinstein in November,” Jeff Millman, her campaign manager, said after the vote, according to the Associated Press.
+“We are confident that a large majority of California Democrats will vote to re-elect Senator Feinstein in November,” Jeff Millman, her campaign manager, said after the vote, according to The Associated Press.